-Landing a new design project isn’t always easy, especially if the clients you’re pitching are perspective enough.
+Landing a new design project isn’t always easy, especially if the clients you’re pitching to haven’t worked with freelancers much before.
 According to Ironpaper, 57.7% of small and medium-sized business owners want to invest in a new or improved website.
 Yet in order to become the candidate they (or other prospective clients) will pick for their website redesign, you need to do show that you are truly capable of helping clients meet their goals.

 Often your portfolio is not enough for that.
 If it looks aesthetically, this still doesn’t mean that it explains to your potential clients how you help people achieve their business objectives.
 That’s why you might want to consider showcasing a case study of your work.
 And it’s not the only reason to do so.

 How can creating a case study benefit you?